fmbot-discord/docs/docs/commands/albums.md

 ### .friendwhoknowsalbum (`.fwkab`, `.fwa`)

-Shows who from your friends listened to an album you're currently listening to or the one you're searching for.
+Shows who from your friends listened to current album or the one you're searching for.

 Options: